 It’s been awhile since I talked about where I stand in terms of my manuscripts.
-My first completed novel, DONOVAN, is being queried, and the second, THE WOODSMAN’S ROSE, has gone through my edits and is now with my extremely helpful critique partners.
+My first completed novel, WHISPERS IN THE CANYON, is being queried, and the second, THE WOODSMAN’S ROSE, has gone through my edits and is now with my extremely helpful critique partners.
 I’m also just finishing up my final edit of the third manuscript, entitled RAINBOW MAN.
 It’s not quite ready for the beta readers yet.

 PART 1 IS DONE!!!